 It was then, with great relief and excitement, that Bobiane community welcomed the JAM Water team’s efforts to restore the Adventist church water point to working order in 2019.
 With fresh, clean water now available to the community, water borne disease incidents have all but disappeared and families are excited to have easy access to fresh water.

 The water committee has also been reinvigorated and are working hard to ensure that every family in the community contribute to the upkeep of the water point.
 In addition, the water committee has started a hygiene education programme that promotes handwashing and proper sanitation as part of their duties.

-Projects such as the Adventist church water point gift communities with the basic human right of access to clean, fresh water along with vital education about hygiene.
-This project has far reaching affects in terms of health, hygiene and basic human dignity as parents are now able to care for their children better.
+Projects such as the Adventist church water point gift communities with the basic human right of access to clean, freshwater along with vital education about hygiene.
+This project has far-reaching effects in terms of health, hygiene and basic human dignity as parents are now able to care for their children better.